aditi-rajawat/hello-world/README.md

 # hello-world
-My first repository on GitHub
+This is my first repository on GitHub which is created as part of Lab 1 of course CMPE 273.